allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 which blocked the ability to scroll the content under the sidebar.
 This significantly increased the total processing time for opening the sidebar, even though blocking the ability to scroll the content below was not critical and the most important.
 The solution to this was to simply postpone the operation of attaching CSS class to the body element until after the next frame had been rendered.
-This way, the user faster received the most important visual effect of this interaction - opening the sidebar with important information.
+This way, the user faster received the most important visual effect of this interaction — opening the sidebar with important information.

 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/example-sidebar.png" alt="The sidebar component in Allegro" class="small-image"/>
 The sidebar component in Allegro

 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/devtools-styles-recalculation.png" alt="Chrome devTools styles recalculation information" class="small-image" />
-Information about how many elements were affected by style recalculation can be found in devTools in the "Performance" tab.
+Information about how many elements were affected by style recalculation can be found in devTools in the „Performance” tab.

 ### 3. Attaching global event listeners too early